Whenever you want to play live with your electro-acoustic guitar or rehearse with a band, you’d probably want an acoustic guitar amp.

 How to choose the right acoustic guitar amp?

-There are a few factors to consider, and we’ll quickly review each of them in the following sections.
+There are a few factors to consider in choosing acoustic guitar amps, and we’ll quickly review each of them in the following sections.

 Mostly, we need to look ad the primary use of the acoustic amp.
 Or, in other words, its respective category.